fkromer/eswp3/index.rst

 MAY I HAVE YOUR ATTENTION PLEASE:

+1) I setup a new website which lists and references resources to learn about embedded system development on http://awesome-embedded-systems.org.
+Feel free to visit and contribute to the project on GitHub by clicking on the "Fork me on GitHub" in the upper right corner of the main page.

-I am playing around with some generic principle, pattern language and pattern mining project in my spare time here https://github.com/fkromer/p3 .
+2) I am playing around with some generic principle, pattern language and pattern mining project in my spare time here https://github.com/fkromer/p3 .
 Feel free to contribute and to join the journey of making pattern management public and as easy as possible.

 ----